reactive-python/reactpy/docs/source/core-concepts.rst

 Pure Elements
 -------------

 As in most programming paradigms, so many of the problems come down to how we manage state, and the first tool in encouraging its proper curation is the usage of `pure functions`_.
-The benefit of a pure function is that there's no state, and state that's not there won't be causing bugs.
+The benefit of a pure function is that there's no state.
+Similar to the addage "the best code is no code at all," we make the related claim that "the best way to manage state is to have no state at all."

-With IDOM the core of your application will be built on the back of basic functions and coroutines that return :term:`VDOM` models and which do so without `side effects`_.
+With IDOM the core of your application will be built on the back of basic functions and coroutines that return :term:`VDOM` models and which do so without state and without `side effects`_.
 We call these kinds of model rendering functions :term:`Pure Elements <Pure Element>`.
 For example, one might want a function which accepted a list of strings and turned it into a series of paragraph elements:

 .. code-block::